Blue Heelers: episode guide

 October 13/14, 1998

-Written by David Marsh, Directed by Chris Langman
+Directed by Chris Langman

 Guest Starring: Greg Parker as Mike Bradley, David Tredinnick as Alex Jones, Ruth McDonald as Donna Wills, Stephen Blackburn as Jerry McNally, Tracy Richardson as Cheryl Landers, Erik Donnison as Kenneth Klein, Paul Teiwes as Barman Sam

-Mates Rates
+Mates' Rates

 October 21, 1998

-Written by Beverly Evans, Directed by Richard Sarell
+Directed by Richard Sarell

 When Adam discovers that a car he has just purchased is part of a stolen car racket, his loyalty to his job and friends hang in the balance.
 Adam has to make a decision, should he own up and lose risking his money, or just keep his mouth shut?
 Some harsh treatment from Tom about Adam's handling of a spate of shoplifting incidents adds pressure to Adam's eventual decision.